VatsalFuria/Keeps/docs/Technical_and_product_specification.md

  ├── tags (comma-separated or join table)
  ├── createdAt, updatedAt
  └── relations → Events (1:N), Attachments (1:N), Warranties (1:N), JournalRevisions (1:N)
+* model, serialNumber, seller, purchaseLocation, tags, and expectedLifetimeMonths are present in the schema but [PLANNED NOT IMPLEMENTED] in the Add/Edit Product UI.

 Event
  ├── id (uuid, PK), productId (FK)